ajcrabill/esb-com/coach-newsletter/index.md

       <p class="billed-annually">Always free!</p>
       <a href="https://www1.effectiveschoolboards.com/offers/epUGjHD7" class="cta-button">Get Started →</a>
       <ul class="features">
-        <li>Free weekly newsletter with real answers to tough questions</li>
+        <li>Free monthly newsletter with real answers to tough coaching situations</li>
-        <li>A newsletter that is for, by, and about school board members and people who care about school boards being effective</li>
+        <li>A newsletter that is for, by, and about school board coaches</li>
-        <li>Early access to upcoming Effective School Board courses and events</li>
+        <li>Early access to upcoming Effective School Board courses and events for coaches</li>
-        <li>Access to The Effective School Board Member merchandise</li>
+        <li>Access to The Effective School Board Coach merchandise</li>
-        <li>Ability to submit questions to be answered each week</li>
+        <li>Ability to submit questions to be answered each month</li>
       </ul>
       <p class="note"></p>
     </div>